 Letter addressed to all residents, March 2023.

 With this letter you will find your council tax bill for 2023/24.

 Council tax helps pay for essential services provided by Leicester City Council, Leicestershire Police and Crime Commissioner, and the Combined Fire Authority.

-For years, the Government has accepted the need to review the way social care is paid for.
-However, instead of doing so, they have again expected councils to increase taxes.
-As a result, like many large councils, Leicester will be increasing its tax this year by 5%.
-The Fire Authority is increasing its share of tax by 2%, and the Police and Crime Commissioner is increasing his share by 6.4%.
-This means total tax will increase by 5.1%.
+Leicester City Council will be increasing its tax this year by 5%, 2% of which is to support social care.
+The Combined Fire Authority is increasing its share of tax by 6.7%, and the Police and Crime Commissioner is increasing his share by 5.8%.
+This means total tax will increase by 5.2%.

 Sir Peter Soulsby, City Mayor